 In addition to practical renovations, like solar panels, you added wallpaper and even a bar.
 Why all the frills?

 PAUL: RV parks in general are pretty crappy places.
 It was important for us to create a place that felt like home, since we were going to be so far from home.
 We chose the same color palette as our chihuahua: black, tan, gray, white, and silver.

 How did you decide where to eat?

-P: We’re both cocktail nerds, and bartenders know all the food people in town, so we’d ask them for recommendations.
+PAUL: We’re both cocktail nerds, and bartenders know all the food people in town, so we’d ask them for recommendations.